 On August 13, 2015, a former employee filed a complaint against the Company in the United States District Court, District of Arizona, for breach of contract claiming that Plaintiff was terminated for "Cause" when no cause existed.
-Plaintiff is seeking the remaining amounts under her employment agreement, severance pay, bonuses, value of lost benefits, and the loss of the value of her stock options.
+Plaintiff sought the remaining amounts under her employment agreement, severance pay, bonuses, value of lost benefits, and the loss of the value of her stock options.
 The Company filed an answer to the complaint by the September 8, 2015 deadline.
-That matter has been fully and finally settled as of June 2016 and has been dismissed.
+That matter has been fully and finally settled for \$69,000 as of June 2016 and has been dismissed.
 The Company accrued \$87,500 in accordance with ASC 450-20-55-11 and is included in accrued expenses at April 30, 2016.
-The amount owed was paid in the three months ended July 31, 2016.
+The amount owed was paid in the six months ended October 31, 2016.